tillahoffmann/localscope/README.rst

 .. image:: https://img.shields.io/pypi/v/localscope.svg
    :target: https://pypi.python.org/pypi/localscope

-Interactive python sessions, such as `Jupyter notebooks <https://jupyter.org/>`__, are outstanding tools for analysing data, generating visualisations, and training machine learning models.
-However, the interactive nature allows global variables to leak into the scope of functions accidentally, leading to unexpected behaviour.
-Localscope gives you peace of mind by restricting the variables a function has access to.
+Have you ever hunted bugs caused by accidentally using a global variable in a function in a `Jupyter notebook <https://jupyter.org/>`__?
+Have you ever scratched your head because your code broke after restarting the Python kernel? localscope can help by restricting the variables a function can access.

 .. doctest::